Sheriff: High school student caught in gunfire, killed overnight

 PLAQUEMINE - Authorities say a teen was killed Tuesday night when he was struck by gunfire intended for someone else.

 According to the sheriff's office, the incident was reported on Barrow Street in Iberville Parish just after midnight.
-Sheriff Brett Stassi said the victim, a 14-year-old high school student, was not the intended target of the shooting.
+Sheriff Brett Stassi said the victim, a 14-year-old Johnathan Tobias, was not the intended target of the shooting.

+The sheriff said Tobias had gotten out of bed to use the restroom when he was hit.

 "He was a good kid...
 Shoot a little basketball over here and play video games.
 He did not have a dog in this fight," Stassi said.